 What is "This is important information for you"?

 "This is important information for you!" is an email scam.
-Scammers behind it seek to extract money from unsuspecting people by threatening to spread screenshots that they have made using recipient's webcam.
-They claim that they will spread them if a particular amount of money will not be paid in a particular period of time.
-Emails of this type should be ignored, none of the claims in them are true.
+Scammers behind it seek to extort money from unsuspecting people by threatening to proliferate screenshots that have supposedly been made using recipients' webcams.
+They claim that they will proliferate these images unless a ransom is paid within a specific time frame.
+Ignore these emails, since the claims are false.

-As stated in the "This is important information for you!" email, the person who sent it has hacked recipients operating system and got full access to his email account.
-He claims that he has infected a computer with a trojan using some critical vulnerability in router's software.
-This malicious software allowed him to steal data such as browsing history, files stored on a computer, phone numbers and email addresses of all contacts.
-Also, he claims that he used computer's webcam (or other connected camera) and made screenshots of a recipient and adult websites that he was visiting, and merged those photos into one.
-Simply said, this scammer claims that he has compromising material which can put a recipient to inconvenient situation.
-He threatens to send it to all recipient's contacts (including friends, colleagues, relatives, etc.) if he will not receive $607 in Bitcoins.
-He demands to be paid in 48 hours and claims that after the payment he will delete all screenshots and a malicious software that is installed on recipient's computer.
-As we mentioned in the introduction, all these claims are not true: computer is not infected with a trojan (at least not by this scammer) and all the mentioned humiliating screenshots do not exist.
-The best option in such cases is to simply ignore the received email and not to trust any other similar emails in the future.
+The "This is important information for you!" email states that the person who sent it has hacked the recipient's operating system and gained full access to the email account.
+The sender claims that the computer has been infected with a trojan via a critical vulnerability in the router's software.
+This malicious software has apparently enabled the person to steal data such as browsing history, files stored on the computer, telephone numbers, and email addresses of all contacts.
+Furthermore, the computer webcam (or other connected camera) was apparently used to take screenshots of the recipient and adult websites (that were apparently being viewed), and merged the photos into one.
+This scammer claims that compromising material has thus been obtained, which can place the recipient in a difficult situation.
+The scammer threatens to send the images to all of the recipient's contacts (including friends, colleagues, relatives, etc.) unless $607 (in Bitcoins) is received.
+Payment is required within 48 hours, after which the screenshots will apparently be deleted, and malicious software installed on the recipient's computer, removed.
+As mentioned, these claims are false.
+The computer is not infected with a trojan (at least not by this scammer) and the humiliating screenshots do not exist.
+The best option in these cases is to simply ignore the email and do not trust other similar emails in the future.

 We receive a great deal of feedback from concerned users about this type of email scam.
 Here is the most popular question we receive (in this case, relating to a scam that claims to have obtained compromising videos or photos of the user):